prasannax1/starships/README.md

    * Maximum: Warp 1.6

-At 800 m long, the Aviary class is one of the largest ships in the Starfleet inventory.
+At 750m long, the Aviary class is one of the largest ships in the Starfleet inventory.
 It's built almost entirely primary hull, with the engine sections and warp nacelles integrated into the saucer body.

 The saucer is divided into 16 sections, with the aft 3 sections fused together to form the main engineering part of the *Aviary* class.
 Each of the remaining sections is split up into the upper 12 decks consisting of various labs, residential areas and special purpose rooms, the next 6 decks containing a large hangar, and the bottom 6 decks consist of security barracks, firing range, brigs etc.

-The front-most section, section 0, contains an additional deck which forms the main bridge of the Aviary class - but under normal conditions the Aviary is slaved to the command module of the *Exodus class*.

 Each section contains an auxillary sickbay, a brig, and a mess hall.
 They contain residences for the crew of all the ships in the hangar underneath, as well as residences for everyone who works in that sections.
 8 of the sections contain secondary computer cores.